 This is a great opportunity to take up as it helps to develop your mentoring/coaching/managing skills with something that should be very familiar to you and you are likely to have some very good tips and tricks to share.

 Option 2: Move internally

-This is a fantastic option if you are really enjoying working at your current firm and are not ready to move to a new firm entirely but want to take on either new responsibilities or explore a new area within the business.
+This is a fantastic option if you are really enjoying working at your current firm, are not ready to move to a new firm entirely, but want to take on either new responsibilities or explore a new area within the firm.

-So many finance candidates want to move into industry to become an analyst, explore equity research, or, discover the world of Mergers & Acquisitions.
+So many candidates want to move into industry to become an analyst, explore equity research, or, discover the world of Mergers & Acquisitions.
 Though this is not always an easy move, it can be possible, if your experience lends itself in an obvious fashion.